- Refer to graduation link for critical dates. Graduation information

 - You must also complete the skills written quiz and submit it to your clinical instructor at the time of check off.
 Skills Written Quiz.

 - Dosage Calculation Test: You will be required to take a dosage calculation during the first week of the semester.
 So review your dosage calculation!
-You may find this calculation website helpful as a review!
-Bring a calculator (not on a cell phone) to the Dosage Calculation Test on the first day of class.
+Bring a calculator (not on a cell phone) to the Dosage Calculation Test.

 RNSG 2362 Clinical